dotnet/docs/docs/visual-basic/language-reference/statements/try-catch-finally-statement.md

 > [!TIP]
 >  If you do not have to catch specific exceptions, the `Using` statement behaves like a `Try…Finally` block, and guarantees disposal of the resources, regardless of how you exit the block.
 This is true even with an unhandled exception.
 For more information, see [Using Statement](../../../visual-basic/language-reference/statements/using-statement.md).

-## Exception Argument
+## Exception argument
  The `Catch` block `exception` argument is an instance of the <xref:System.Exception> class or a class that derives from the `Exception` class.
 The `Exception` class instance corresponds to the error that occurred in the `Try` block.

  The properties of the `Exception` object help to identify the cause and location of an exception.
 For example, the <xref:System.Exception.StackTrace%2A> property lists the called methods that led to the exception, helping you find where the error occurred in the code. <xref:System.Exception.Message%2A> returns a message that describes the exception. <xref:System.Exception.HelpLink%2A> returns a link to an associated Help file. <xref:System.Exception.InnerException%2A> returns the `Exception` object that caused the current exception, or it returns `Nothing` if there is no original `Exception`.

-## Considerations When Using a Try…Catch Statement
+## Considerations when using a Try…Catch statement
  Use a `Try…Catch` statement only to signal the occurrence of unusual or unanticipated program events.
 Reasons for this include the following:

 -   Catching exceptions at runtime creates additional overhead, and is likely to be slower than pre-checking to avoid exceptions.